 When evaporating, the solvents contained in paint emit VOCs into the atmosphere.
 VOCs react with oxygen in the presence of sunlight to form ozone – "bad" ozone.

 It is important to distinguish between "good" ozone and "bad" ozone.

-"Good" ozone occurs naturally in the stratosphere about 6 - 31 miles above the ground, which protects the surface of the earth from harmful ultraviolet rays and acts to protect plants, animals and humans from its various harmful effects.
+"Good" ozone occurs naturally in the stratosphere about 10-35 kilometers above the ground, which protects the surface of the earth from harmful ultraviolet rays and acts to protect plants, animals and humans from its various harmful effects.